Wenzil/UnityConsole/README.md

 }
 ```

-The string array parameter contains any command-line arguments passed in.
-Unlike static commands, non-static commands make it easier to reference game objects in the scene.
+Unlike static commands, non-static commands require manual registration at runtime but make it easier to reference game objects in the scene.
+After the command has been registered, it can be invoked by typing ```toggle_ui``` into the console input.

 ## World space UI
 You can use the console in world space too!
 Simply set your Canvas Render Mode to World Space.
 You may also need to scale down the Canvas.
 In the future, I want to implement great VR support.
 There's an alpha VR demo [available here](http://wenzil.github.io/UnityConsole/).